tildaonlive/MentalHealthDetection_NLP/README.md

 # MentalHealthDetection_NLP
-Early detection of mental health on social media
+This project aims to detect mental health on social media in an early stage

 The gamblers loss function respects to SASI Model human-in-the-loop perspective to predict mental health on social media